maureenpage/maureen-page.github.io/Bio.md

 <a id="anchor"></a> <a id="dog"></a>
 ![](../img/small_beetag.png)            ![](../img/DSCN1695.png)
-*First worker of 2015 marked with bee tag (left, obviously) & the best field assistant (right, clearly).*
+*First worker of 2015 marked with opalith tag & my favorite field assistant.*